 From its foundation, Pius XII was a college of the more liberal University of South Africa (UNISA), to prepare students for the Bachelor of Arts degree.
 Following a special agreement reached with UNISA in 1954, under which courses were taught and examined, Pius XII was allowed to expand its academic horizons to include courses leading to UNISA’s degrees of Bachelor of Commerce, Bachelor of Science, and a post-graduate Diploma in Education.
 By 1963 there were 180 students, both men and women, and substantial buildings including a science block, refectory, administrative building and workshops.

 However, even by the late 1950s the College had begun to experience hardships that threatened its future – principally shortage of income, and deteriorating ties with UNISA, including restrictions on the College’s policy for the admission of students.
 By June 1963 negotiations were completed between the High Commission Territories and the Roman Catholic authorities responsible for the College and the new university was established.

 With independence, the three countries began to take a closer look at the colonial inheritance of education and to identify the role of UBLS in the training of higher and middle-level personnel.
 A series of academic planning reports for UBLS were produced after 1966, culminating in the second Alexander Report of 1970.
 The report recommended the establishment of university campuses in each country and a unified development of higher education and vocational and technical training.
-The suggested plan was for Part I studies to begin in Botswana and Swaziland, with eventual division of Part II studies among the campuses, and also the consideration of ‘polytechnic’ arrangements for technical and vocational courses.
+The suggested plan was for Part I studies to begin in Botswana and Eswatini, with eventual division of Part II studies among the campuses, and also the consideration of ‘polytechnic’ arrangements for technical and vocational courses.

-This report was accepted by the University and by the Governments of Botswana, Lesotho and Swaziland in October 1970, heralding the second phase (1971-1976) of UBLS development.
+This report was accepted by the University and by the Governments of Botswana, Lesotho and Eswatini in October 1970, heralding the second phase (1971-1976) of UBLS development.
 Plans were immediately drawn up to spend about one million Rand on campus development in each of the three countries.
 There were to be new campuses – within the capital city of Gaborone in Botswana and at Kwaluseni in Eswatini.

-In 1976, following the acceptance of the Hunter Report in principle and further negotiations between the University and the Governments of Botswana and Swaziland, the University of Botswana and Swaziland, with two constituent University Colleges, was set up.
-The new university was dedicated to maintaining and intensifying service to the ideals previously laid out for UBLS by the Botswana and Swaziland Governments.
-The ideals are summed up in the Second National Development Plan of Swaziland, as playing an increasingly important role in national development not only through the educated manpower needed, but also through (the university’s) great potential as a focus for the academic and cultural activities of the nation’.
+In 1976, following the acceptance of the Hunter Report in principle and further negotiations between the University and the Governments of Botswana and Eswatini, the University of Botswana and Eswatini, with two constituent University Colleges, was set up.
+The new university was dedicated to maintaining and intensifying service to the ideals previously laid out for UBLS by the Botswana and Eswatini Governments.
+The ideals are summed up in the Second National Development Plan of Eswatini, as playing an increasingly important role in national development not only through the educated manpower needed, but also through (the university’s) great potential as a focus for the academic and cultural activities of the nation’.